 Today, the same concept of building to rent is being used for single-family homes.

-Real estate investors know that the demand for good rental property is growing by leaps and bounds in many markets across the U.S. As the U.S. Census Bureau reports, homeownership across the country is steadily declining, causing rental vacancy rates to go down and median asking rents to rise, even in the middle of the current recession.
+Real estate investors know that the demand for good rental property is growing by leaps and bounds in many markets across the U.S. As the U.S. Census Bureau reports in 2021, homeownership across the country is steadily declining, causing rental vacancy rates to go down and median asking rents to rise, even in the middle of the current recession.

 Astute real estate investors and developers are seizing the opportunity created by housing shortages and demographic shifts to fill the growing demand for build-to-rent single-family homes.

-In 2017, about 37,000 homes were built as rentals, according to the National Association of Home Builders (NAHB).
+In 2017, about 37,000 homes were built as rentals, according to the National Association of Home Builders (NAHB), as reported by CNBC.
 Just two years later, the number of build to rent houses soared to roughly 43,000.

 The growth rate in build-to-rent housing above was impressive, but even more so because that number only includes homes built and held by builders as rentals.
 It doesn’t include the homes that builders sold directly to investors to be used for rental property.